alibaba/pipcook/docs/README.md

 The Pipcook Project is an open-source toolkit to enable and accelerate the intelligentization of front-end engineering for Web developers.

 # Usage
 Using Pipbook for machine learning development is very simple.
-It only takes four steps: install, train, predict and deploy.
+It only takes four steps: install, train, test and deploy.

 Install the [Pipcook][] command-line tool: